d702e20/CGAAL/profiling.md

 For this purpose we use Criterion, at least until `cargo bench` becomes more mature and `#[bench]` attribute is no longer nightly-only.
 Benchmarking is set up as single runs of model-formula pairs, either with just NUM_CPU threads with the `bench_lcgs` macro or using the `bench_lcgs_threads` macro for individual tests for all thread-counts from 1 to NUM_CPU.
+Criterion does dynamic sample-size; it takes at minimum 100 samples, or however many it can fit in a 5 second window.
+Before running, it warms up the CPU pipeline with the workload for 3 seconds, to prime caches.

 Usage is fairly simple, use `bench_lcgs!` or `bench_lcgs_threads!` and give arguments; name, model-, and formula- paths.
 The macro sets up all boilerplate and you can now add this benchmark to a `criterion_group!` for running by `criterion_main!`.

-Output of benchmarking is a very readable HTML-report, CSV/JSON output if we want to further post-process the measurements or stdout readable metrics:
+Output of benchmarking is a very readable HTML-report(available under `target/criterion/`), CSV/JSON output if we want to further post-process the measurements or stdout readable metrics:
 ```
 mexican_standoff_lcgs_alive_till_not_threads/16
                         time:   [24.017 ms 25.128 ms 26.284 ms]